zaherg/litepress/README.md

 # LitePress

-This is a personal project which will setup WordPress using composer and will install sqlite integration plugin automatically.
+This is a personal project that will set up WordPress using composer and will install sqlite integration plugin automatically.

-The `mu-plugins` folder contains some plugins I copied from a WordPress project created by **Wordpress Studio**.
+The `mu-plugins` folder contains some plugins I copied from a WordPress project created by **WordPress Studio**.

 ## Creating a Project